Officials across Florida rethink condo inspection polices

 Although building collapses are rare, local governments are looking at whether they need to adopt new inspection policies — the vast majority of counties don’t require reinspection of a building once it’s completed.

-“We inspect bridges every two years and yet a high-rise can go up right on the coast and it’s inspected at the time it’s built and never again,” said Volusia County Chair Jeff Brower, who said residents have sent photos of damaged buildings.
+“We inspect bridges every two years and yet a high-rise can go up right on the coast and it’s inspected at the time it’s built and never again,” Volusia County Chair Jeff Brower, who said residents have sent photos of damaged buildings, said.
 “It’s kind of a wake-up call, and some of the pictures I have seen of our own structures are scary.”

 He’s in contact with the governor’s office on the issue but thinks acting locally will be quicker.
 One idea is reinspecting new buildings after 10 years and, depending on what’s found, inspecting again another decade later.